Trusted inventory planning system for apparel and fashion brands

 Buy new styles with confidence

-Does investing in new products feel like a gamble?
-Inventory Planner’s Assortment Report eliminates the guesswork by allowing you to ‘borrow’ sales data from similar products.
-At a glance, you’ll see predicted demand for your new products and buying recommendations for every variant, including size, color and pattern.
+Eliminate the guesswork of buying new products by ‘borrowing’ sales data from similar products.
+Get predicted demand and buying recommendations for every new variant, including size, color and pattern.

 5